tsnl/qy/news/005 - Language WIP.md

 More work on inference required:

 - TODO: for pointer expressions, determine set of RelMemLoc the pointer can point to.
+    - NOTE: broader than this: also checks if returned/set pointers are valid.
     - this allows us to decide if assignment is `TOT` or `ST`
     - implement with ANOTHER returned value from `infer_exp`
         - what about a function that returns a pointer?